vuestorefront/storefront-ui/README.md

 We are building Storefront UI based on the following 5 fundamentals:

 - **Performance**: You’re importing ONLY what you need, and in a raw format which means you can benefit from all build-time optimizations like tree shaking or grouping common chunks.
-- **Customization**: Along with standard prop-based customization, every component has a set of props that let you replace any part of it with your own images, icons or even custom HTML markup.
+- **Customization**: Along with standard prop-based customization, every component has a set of slots that let you replace any part of it with your own images, icons or even custom HTML markup.
 In addition, every component is divided into separate HTML, CSS and JS files so you can compose your own components from only Storefront UI partials.
 - **Best practices**: Storefront UI components follow best practices in terms of design and core.
 Every component is based on the Google Retail UX Playbook and is accessibility-friendly.
 - **E-commerce**: As a UI library dedicated to eCommerce, Storefront UI along with standard UI components has all the elements necessary for building modern online stores.
 - **Open Source**: Storefront UI is a community effort to deliver the best possible experience to modern web applications and e-commerce shops, with carefully crafted components following best practices.
 Our team consists of agencies and volunteer contributors from all over the world.